-The Banking Group has been working to strengthen its Anti-Money Laundering ("AML") and Countering Financing of Terrorism ("CFT") programme.
+The Banking Group has been progressing a programme of work to strengthen its Anti-Money Laundering ("AML") and Countering Financing of Terrorism ("CFT") programme.
 The work involves significant investment in systems and personnel to ensure an effective control environment and an uplift in compliance capability.
 In addition to a general uplift in capability, the programme of work aims to remediate specific compliance issues and weaknesses.
-When significant AML or CFT compliance issues are identified, they are notified to the RBNZ.
-The Banking Group continues to keep the RBNZ informed of its progress in resolving these issues, and will continue to cooperate with, and respond to queries from, the RBNZ.
+The Banking Group continues to keep the RBNZ informed of significant AML or CFT compliance issues and its progress in resolving these issues, and will continue to cooperate with, and respond to queries from, the RBNZ.
 As this work progresses, further compliance issues may be identified and reported to the RBNZ or equivalent foreign regulators, and additional strengthening may be required.
-The potential outcome and total costs associated with specific issues identified to date, and for any issues identified in the future, remain uncertain.
+The potential outcome (including enforcement proceedings) and total costs associated with specific issues identified to date, and for any issues that may be identified in the future, remain uncertain.